jbyng/Sage-AI/README.md

 I created this to supplement the second part of my project, where I create a real-time face detection app using a pre-built model.
 This way, viewers of my repository will know how every step of the process works.

+This file explains every step of the process in markdown, so take a look!

 ### Part 2: Sage Face Detection App